Our Values and Ethos

 We have strong links with St. Marks Church and the local Salvation Army.
 Children also have opportunity to visit St. Marks each term to see the workings of the Church.

-Our curriculum ensures that each year group have to study Christianity and progressively more challenging ideas and they also have an additional religion to study and to compare and contrast.
+Our curriculum ensures that each year group have to study Christianity alongside other religions and covers progressively more challenging ideas learning to compare and contrast.
 Year 6 have some very challenging conversations around respect and tolerance for different faiths and beliefs.

 We invite ‘Show Racism the Red Card’ to do annual work with children around tolerance and respect.
-Daily assembly and class work also ensure that this message is constantly reinforced.
+Assemblies, PSHE and class work also ensure that this message is constantly reinforced.

 Any complaints about lack of tolerance or respect for others on school premises, are followed up stringently.

 Children are encouraged to value the school building and contents and to see the link between finance and material possessions.
-They follow the school rules, which they see daily during assembly.
+They follow the school rules, which they see daily in the school hall.

 Children learn about key figures in history who have contributed to positive changes to society and consider how they can emulate these ideas.
 Children have a lot of opportunities for learning about Great Britain and the wider world around us.

-Older children are encouraged to support younger children at key times such as assemblies and lunch times.
+Older children are encouraged to support younger children at key times such as lunch times.
 They are also encouraged to volunteer in the community when possible for example, singing at the Church, helping at the Shiremoor Treat.
+Older children can apply for key jobs around school such as Sports Leaders, Anti-Bullying Ambassadors or Reader Leaders.

 A huge variety of extra-curricular activities are available to promote a positive mental attitude and team spirit.
 Children learn about healthy competition and how working together can make us stronger.